alyulina/slurm/README.md

-Scripts used to submit jobs
+Some scripts used to submit jobs